danielharrell/SumLect2015/Lost_Idea_LA.md

 <!--Later speak of forgetting as an act rather than a state, or
 condition.-->

-And this is why we resort to lists, where no idea of a liberal art can be found.
 To think of seven liberal arts on this hypothesis, or eight, or twelve, or as many as you please, is not a sign of comprehension but rather a surrogate for it. to recall any number of liberal arts, whether this be seven, or eight, or twelve, or